kartikey1188/Cognibot/backend/Readme.md

 1. **Create a Firebase Project:**

    - Go to [Firebase Console](https://console.firebase.google.com/u/0/).
-   - Click **"Add project"** and follow the on-screen instructions to create a new project.
+   - Click **"Create a project"** and follow the on-screen instructions to create a new project.

 2. **Obtain the Project ID:**